AndreasRafn/ClassicArcadeGame/README.md

 * Inspired by materials provided by the [Udacity Front-End Developer Nanodegree](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001)
 * The file `js/resources.js` is provided by Udacity and unchanged
-* Initially the file `js/engine.js` was initially provided by Udacity, but have been changed heavily to support a more generative and object opriented approach
+* Initially the file `js/engine.js` was initially provided by Udacity, but have been changed heavily to support a more generative and object oriented approach